ramblingcode/sepa-reason-codes/README.md

 Welcome to SepaReasonCodes!

-This is a absolutely minimal gem to work with SEPA Reason Codes.
+This is an absolutely minimal gem to work with SEPA Reason Codes.

 `Reason Codes` are used in exception handling in SEPA Direct Debit (SDD).
 These codes indicates reasons for why a transaction failure has happened.
 You may use this codes if you are parsing bank statements or handling SEPA transactions.